 Jerome ‘Jerry’ T. Schrantz

+Heartfelt appreciation is extended to the staff at AngelsGrace Hospice for their care and kindness in Jerry’s final days.

-Visitation will be held Friday, June 11, from 3 p.m. until the 5:30 p.m. memorial service at Randle-Dable Brisk Funeral Home, 1110 S. Grand Ave., Waukesha.
-A continued celebration of Jerry’s life with food and fellowship will follow the service and be announced.
+Visitation will be held on Friday, June 11, from 3 p.m. until the 5:30 p.m. memorial service at Randle-Dable-Brisk Funeral Home, 1110 S. Grand Ave., Waukesha.
+A continued celebration of Jerry’s life with food and fellowship will follow the service and be announced at the service.
 Private interment will be at Pilgrim’s Rest Cemetery in Pewaukee.

+Memorials are appreciated to the family to be used for his grandchildren’s college education.

 Randle-Dable-Brisk Funeral Home, Crematory and Preplanning Services is honored to serve the family.
 For further information, please call the funeral home at 262-547-4035 or visit our website at www.randledable.com for directions or to leave the family an online tribute message.